 Scripture says that no one can see God.
 For example, Exodus 33:20 says that God stated, 'You cannot see My face, for no man can see Me and live!'
 And yet, Gen. 17:1 says that God appeared to Abraham.
 Exodus 24:10 says the Israelites 'saw the God of Israel,' and Exodus 24:11 says that 'they saw God.'
 How can both be true?

 I would like to start by saying that men have tried to find and see God for countless centuries and millennia but without success.
 John 5:37; 1 Tim.
 6:16; 1 Peter 1:8 and 1 John 4:12 tells us that no man has been able to see God.
-There are apparently two reasons men have not been able to see God.
+There are apparently two reasons men have not been able to have seen God.

 The first reason is that Col. 1:15 and 1 Tim.
 1:17 reveal that God is invisible.
 So we should not be surprised that God cannot be found in the heavens with telescopes or by space exploration.
 He cannot be found by traveling to the planet Mars, the next nearest star or the farthest star.
 Since God is an invisible being, man cannot normally see Him.
 Man can only see God when God allows man to see Him.
 So Moses asked God in Exodus 33:18 to allow Him to see God.
 Initially, God said, “No!”